+Full-chain consistency checks verify that these components reconcile across offline backtests, live-style replay, and execution logs produced by the same code path.

+The repository-level deployment-bridge evidence is a strict-\(t\!+\!1\) code-path parity check between the rigorous backtest engine and the live-style inference wrapper.
+Across three independent SOL/USDT 1-hour parameter snapshots over 2{,}000 bars each, the exported signal and exposure series matched exactly.
+This is reported as internal consistency evidence for the offline-to-live bridge rather than as evidence of long-horizon live performance.

-A live guard provides a post-deployment risk overlay that monitors a dashboard of rolling performance and risk metrics computed from execution logs and can issue an \emph{ok/watch/kill} decision.
+A guard provides a post-deployment risk overlay that monitors rolling performance and risk metrics computed from execution logs and can issue an \emph{ok/watch/kill} decision.
 A ``kill'' decision triggers position flattening and can optionally disable further trading until manual intervention.
-Because the guard is triggered by realized PnL and risk states rather than by predictive signals, we treat it as a safety mechanism that is conceptually separated from the Stage~I/II optimization objectives.
-In this paper we report only limited offline and paper-trading evidence and therefore interpret the guard component as an auditability pattern rather than as a claim of live performance.
+Because the guard responds to realized PnL and risk states rather than to predictive signals, it is treated as a safety layer that is conceptually separate from the Stage~I/II optimization objectives.
+This paper reports only limited offline and replay-style consistency evidence and therefore interprets the guard component as a traceability pattern rather than as a live-performance claim.